vsoch/gridtest/paper/paper.md

 ### 6. Knowing the tests to write

-Whether you write as you go or at the end, you have to look back at your files to know the functions names and arguments that need to be tested.
+Whether you write as you go or at the end, you have to look back at your files to know the function names and arguments that need to be tested.
 GridTest solves this problem by way of discovery - give it a module name, a file name, or an entire directory with Python files, and it will generate a template for you to easily fill in that already includes arguments and functions.